Murrelet Survey - First Session

-Join the 9th annual Marbled Murrelet 'citizen science' survey on a spectacular stretch of Oregon's coast.
+Join the 10th annual Marbled Murrelet citizen science survey on a spectacular stretch of Oregon's coast.
 Training will be provided, so no prior experience is needed.
 Please RSVP!
 We're offering a second survey July 23-24 – join us for one or both, if you’d like.

-Join the 9th annual Marbled Murrelet citizen science survey on a spectacular stretch of Oregon's coast.
+Join the 11th annual Marbled Murrelet citizen science survey on a spectacular stretch of Oregon's coast.
 Training will be provided, so no prior experience is needed.
 RSVP required!
 This year, we are offering two separate trainings – join us for one or both, if you’d like.

-U.S. Forest Service Naturalist Abigail DeYoung will lead the first session and Oregon State University ornithologist and Marbled Murrelet expert Kim Nelson will lead the survey.
+U.S. Forest Service Naturalist Abigail DeYoung will lead the first session and Oregon State University ornithologist and Marbled Murrelet expert Kim Nelson will lead the second session.
 Staging will take place in scenic Yachats, on the central coast of Oregon, and we'll survey for endangered Marbled Murrelets in the Cummins, Ten Mile, and Yachats landscape.
 This area includes the recently designated ‘Globally Significant’ Central Coast Murrelet Important Bird Area, with 100,000 acres of murrelet habitat in the Siuslaw National Forest and adjacent near-shore waters.

-Survey training starts at 6:30 p.m. at the Yachats Commons with Kim Nelson, OSU, and Paul Engelmeyer, Coastal IBA Coordinator.
+Survey training starts at 6:30 p.m. at the Yachats Commons.
 Survey site selections and directions (maps) will be distributed at the evening training.